Budgeting and public expenditures

-The "OECD Best Practices on Budget Transparency" are in three parts:
+The best practices are in three parts:

-Part 1 lists the principal budget reports that governments should produce and their general content.
+- Part 1 lists the principal budget reports that governments should produce and their general content.

-Part 2 describes specific disclosures to be contained in the reports, including both financial and non-financial performance information.
+- Part 2 describes specific disclosures to be contained in the reports, including both financial and non-financial performance information.

-Part 3 highlights practices for ensuring the quality and integrity of the reports.
+- Part 3 highlights practices for ensuring the quality and integrity of the reports.

-The best practices are designed as a reference tool for governments to use in order to increase the degree of budget transparency in their respective countries.
-The best practices are organised around specific reports for presentational reasons only.
-It is recognised that different countries will have different reporting regimes and may have different areas of emphasis for transparency.
+The best practices are based on different countries’ experiences in each area and are organised around specific reports for presentational reasons only.
+Different countries will have different reporting regimes and may have different areas of emphasis for transparency.